Updated Jan 10, 2023

 Although some states are more solar-friendly than others, each offers different solar incentives for homes and businesses.
-In this guide, we cover the specific solar incentives provided in the state of Oregon.
-These include:
+This guide covers the specific solar incentives provided in the state of Oregon.
+Read on to learn more about the incentives and tax rebates available to those who install solar panels on their homes and to find out if going solar makes sense for you.

 For the most part, Oregon is very solar friendly, and combining its incentives with federal ones puts a new solar system in closer financial reach for Oregon residents.